kytulendu/libwordthai/doc/code_Kaset.md

 ### Kaset-IRC

-Used in iRC and THAILS driver, based on Kaset v3.
+Used in iRC Thai driver and MS-DOS 6.22 Thai Edition THAILS.

 |    | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | A | B | C | D | E | F |
 |:--:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|